 In general, dividend payments with respect to the shares and the proceeds received on the sale or other disposition of shares may be subject to information reporting to the IRS and to backup withholding.
 Backup withholding will not apply, however, if you (a) come within certain exempt categories and, when required, can demonstrate that fact or (b) provide a taxpayer identification number, certify as to no loss of exemption from backup withholding and otherwise comply with the applicable backup withholding rules.
 To establish your status as an exempt person, you will generally be required to provide certification on IRS Form W-9.
-Any amounts withheld from payments to you under the backup withholding rules that exceed your U.S. federal income tax liability will be allowed as a refund or a credit against your U.S. federal income tax liability, provided that you timely furnish the required information to the IRS.
-Certain U.S. Holders who hold "specific foreign financial assets," including shares of a non-U.S. corporation that are not held in an account maintained by a U.S. "financial institution," the aggregate value of which exceeds \$50,000 during the tax year, may be required to attach to their tax returns for the year certain specified information.
-A U.S. Holder who fails to timely furnish the required information may be subject to a penalty.
-Each U.S. Holder is advised to consult with its tax advisor regarding the application of the U.S. information reporting rules to their particular circumstances.
+Any amounts withheld from payments to you under the backup withholding rules that exceed your U.S. federal income tax liability will be allowed as a refund or a credit against your U.S. federal income tax liability will be allowed as a refund or a credit against your U.S. federal income tax liability will be allowed as a refund or a credit against your U.S. federal income tax liability will be allowed as a refund or a credit against your U.S. federal income tax liability will be allowed as a refund or a credit against your U.S. federal income tax liability will be allowed as a refund or a credit against your U.S. federal income tax liability will be allowed as a refund or a credit against your U.S. federal income tax liability will be allowed as a refund or a credit against your U.S. federal income tax liability will be allowed as a refund or a credit against your U.S. federal income tax liability will be allowed as a refund or a credit against your U.S. federal income tax liability will be allowed as a refund or a credit against your U.S. federal income tax liability will be allowed as a refund or a credit against your U.S. federal income tax liability are not held in an account maintained by a U.S. "financial institution," the aggregate value of which exceeds \$50,000 during the tax year, may be required to attach to their tax returns for the year certain specified information.
+A U.S.